oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 We do not recommend that most users share OPSS tables.
 Extreme caution is required when sharing OPSS tables between domains.
 {{% /notice %}}

 When you successfully deploy your JRF domain resource for the first time, the introspector job will initialize the OPSS tables for the domain using the `domainInfo -> RCUDbInfo` stanza in the WDT model plus the `configuration.opss.walletPasswordSecret` specified in the domain resource.
 The job will also create a new domain home.
-Finally, the operator will also capture an OPSS wallet file from the new domain's local directory and place this file in a new Kubernetes config map.
+Finally, the operator will also capture an OPSS wallet file from the new domain's local directory and place this file in a new Kubernetes ConfigMap.

 There are scenarios when the domain needs to be recreated between updates, such as when WebLogic credentials are changed, security roles defined in the WDT model have been changed, or you want to share the same infrastructure tables with different domains.
 In these scenarios, the operator needs the `walletPasswordSecret` as well as the OPSS wallet file, together with the exact information in `domainInfo -> RCUDbInfo` so that the domain can be recreated and access the same set of tables.
 Without the wallet file and wallet password, you will not be able to recreate a domain accessing the same set of  tables, therefore we strongly recommend that you back up the wallet file.

-To recover a domain's OPSS tables between domain restarts or to share an OPSS schema between different domains, it is necessary to extract this wallet file from the domain's automatically deployed introspector config map and save the OPSS wallet password secret that was used for the original domain.
+To recover a domain's OPSS tables between domain restarts or to share an OPSS schema between different domains, it is necessary to extract this wallet file from the domain's automatically deployed introspector ConfigMap and save the OPSS wallet password secret that was used for the original domain.
 The wallet password and wallet file are needed again when you recreate the domain or share the database with other domains.

 To save the wallet file, assuming that your namespace is `sample-domain1-ns` and your domain UID is `sample-domain1`: